rbuchberger/jekyll_icon_list/README.md

 At this point the dependency on jekyll-svg-inliner gets pretty tenuous; do we really need a plugin and an extra file to render 3 lines of simple code?
 In the future I'd like to streamline this.

+### Liquid variables

+You can't pass in liquid variables yet.
+It's on the to-do list.

 ## Contributing